inianantony/git_knowledge/README.md

 `> git tag`
 `> git cat-file -p mytag`

+the `-a` option says that its annotated tags

-The tags are also objects linking to a commit
+The tags are also objects linking to a commit, and it wont move , while when a new commit is made then the refs of brach moves to the new commit.

 ![Tags Are also objects pointing to commit](https://github.com/inianantony/git_knowledge/blob/master/images/git_tag.png?raw=true)